DanielSchuette/sjp/README.md

 Lastly, we don't have a proper test suite right now.
 I've used this code as a library quite a bit, but if you find a bug, I'll add regression tests - I promise!

+Maybe we should prefix logger callers with the library name to improve the readability of logging outputs.
+I usually prefer to once log the filename of the JSON file that I'm parsing before I start the parser.

 # License
 All code in this repository is licensed under the [GPLv3](./LICENSE.md).